jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.setGoogleMapSize(title, size)`
     Set the size of the GoogleMap.
 Should be in the format `"300x300"`.
-    Note, if you set it too small, the control widgets won;t look good...
+    Note, if you set it too small, the control widgets won't look good...

 #### Get GoogleMaps